Euro Nymphing for Grayling in Scotland

 Euronymphing, or straight line nymphing, is a method where you are casting mono to propel the flies to the target.
 The thinking behind this, is that with no fly line outside the tip of the rod, there is less resistance and a great sensitivity and awareness of subtle takes.

-A 10-11ft 2-3 weight rod is ideal for this method, and gives you better control of the flies.
+A 10-11ft 2-3 weight rod is ideal for this method, and gives you better control of the flies and the drift.

 The technique is to pitch your flies upstream and aim for a drag free drift.
-You hold your rod tip up, and suspend your dropper nymphs up, while letting the tail nymph bounce on the bottom.
+You hold your rod tip up, and suspend your dropper nymphs up, while letting the tail nymph dance gently on the river bed.
 Your sight indicator should be just above the water line, and visible enough to see subtle takes.
 The takes come in different guises.

 The ‘Stop Take’ is when the nymph just stops progressing downstream.
 It pays to strike speculatively, as this can often mean a fish has stopped the progress of the nymph downstream.